Our key recommendations

 Our key policy asks

-- Raising the age of sale for tobacco to 21 to reduce smoking prevalence in the age cohort most likely to smoke during pregnancy
+- Pass legislation to raise the age of sale for tobacco by one year, every year, to reduce smoking prevalence in the age cohort most likely to smoke during pregnancy and create a smokefree generation.

-- A target for reducing SATOD to 4% by 2030, putting England on track to deliver a smokefree start for every child before 2040
+- Set out a new target for reducing rates of Smoking Status at Time of Delivery (SATOD) to 4% by 2030, putting England on track to deliver a smokefree start for every child before 2040.

 Why it matters